zueve/django-rest-captcha/README.md

 # Django rest captcha

-Lightweight version of django-simple-captcha for work with django-rest-framework.
+Lightweight version of `django-simple-captcha` for work with `django-rest-framework`.

 ## Features